 Open Source Web Radio with Icecast and Raspberry PI

-This post will start from describing what Icecast is, what do you need to run a public web radio, installation and configuration for a very simple web broadcasting.
+This post will start by describing what Icecast is, what you need to run a public web radio, and installation and configuration for a very simple web broadcasting.

 What is Icecast